 In April 2016, he received the great honor of performing and arranging music for the Orchestra and Choir of the Swan for the 400th anniversary memorial of Shakespeare’s death at his church, the Holy Trinity Church of Stratford-upon-Avon, UK.
-After this performance, Pedro and his wife Lucia Caruso were selected by the Orchestra of the Swan to be their composers-in-residence for 2017-18.
+After this performance, Pedro and his wife Lucia Caruso were selected by the Orchestra of the Swan to be their composers and artist-in-residence for 2016-19.
 He was commissioned a ballet by the José Limón Dance Company, which premiered in April 2014 with seven sold-out performances at the Joyce Theater in New York City.
 Pedro performed his own works as a soloist with the London Metropolitan Orchestra and the Orchestra of the Swan in the UK, and Orchestre Lamoureux in Paris.
 He has also been commissioned to write and perform orchestral and chamber music by the Ahae foundation at the Jardin des Tuileries and Louvre Museum in Paris, Versailles Palace, Magazzini del Sale in Venice, Kew Royal Palace in London, and Grand Central Station in New York.
-Pedro composed and premiered the first Portuguese guitar concerto in history with Orchestra of the Swan in Stratford-upon-Avon in December 2017.

-He is also appears in another 2018 documentary, Forte, a film about three groundbreaking women in the arts.
+He is also appears in another 2018 documentary, “Forte”, a film about three groundbreaking women in the arts.
 Lucía was asked to be one of the three women and to compose the score.
-Pedro will be orchestrating the project.
+Pedro orchestrated and composed additional music for the score.

 Pedro and Lucia are co-owners of Light & Sound Scoring, a New York based film music company.
 Collectively, the two have recorded for many films including: two scores for Oscar-winning director Michel Gondry (“Be Kind Rewind,” “Interior Design” from the “Tokyo” triptych), as well as recordings with acclaimed film composer Jean-Michel Bernard (“The Science of Sleep,” “Human Nature”).
 In total they have scored nine films, including Richard Témtchine’s “How to Seduce Difficult Women,” and two new scores for silent masterpieces by Georges Méliès for full orchestra and choir.
 Pedro has also composed for the prize-winning documentary “Tijuana nada más...”
 (2009) by Yolanda Pividal and Carmen Vidal, the winner of a student Oscar.